 The perfume additives that are used to scent a product have a long history of driving acne eruptions.
-They create inflammation and it’s this irritation which leads to a series of events in the pores that ends with red bumps and whiteheads.
-Easy solution?
-Use … Continue Reading… →
+They create inflammation and it’s this irritation which leads to a series of events in … Continue Reading… →

 Its true I love to watch Glee and relive my high school memories with better music– but I’m way too old to deal with teenage style breakouts.
 Or am I?
 I was trying out a new oil free cleanser and sunscreen that promised to reduce signs of aging.
 Well, the new combo gave me pimples and I don’t count that as a youthful look.